 For example, if a U.S. store makes a sale on Saturday, the customer is charged immediately, but the pending period doesn’t start until Monday.
 Since the U.S. pending period is 2 business days, the merchant will get those funds the following Wednesday.

 The chart and examples given above assume that your site is on a daily deposit schedule, which is the default for almost all accounts.
 However, it is possible to change your deposit schedule to weekly or monthly, if you wish.
 This will of course affect the timing of your deposits.

 For example, consider a merchant in New Zealand with their deposit schedule set to weekly on Fridays.
 If a customer orders from their store on Thursday, 4 business days after that would be the following Wednesday.
 However, due to their weekly on Fridays deposit schedule, the funds remain in their account for 2 more days, and are deposited on the following Friday.

 The first deposit for all new accounts is sent after a 7-day waiting period.
 This starts after the first successful payment is processed on your account, not when the account is created.

 After the 7-day waiting period for a new account is over, the first deposit will be sent according to the pending period chart shown above and the deposit schedule set on the account.

 For example, consider a new U.S. merchant who creates their account on a Monday and makes their first sale on Wednesday.
 Their 7-day waiting period would end the following Wednesday, at which point the 2 business day pending period for their first deposit begins.
 As such, the money from their first sale would land in their bank account on the following Friday.

-Depending on your deposit currency, there might be a minimum account balance required before a deposit can be sent to your bank account.
+Depending on your account country and deposit currency, there may be a minimum account balance required before a deposit can be sent.
 Those are detailed below.
-Currencies not listed in the chart have no minimum deposit amount.
+Country and currency combinations not listed in the chart have no minimum deposit amount.

 If you’re using a bank account to receive deposits, there is no maximum deposit amount.